lydavid/MusicSearch/docs/all_features.md

 All [images](#images) that you've come across are stored in the app's local database.
 This feature allows you to browse them in a grid.
-You can filter and sort based on a few metadata such as its type (e.g. Front, Spine, Back), comment, and the linked entity's name.
+You can filter and sort based on some metadata such as its type (e.g. Front, Spine, Back), comment, and the linked entity's name.

 ## MusicBrainz Login

-From the app's settings, you can login to your MusicBrianz account.
+From the app's settings, you can log in to your MusicBrianz account.
 This allows the app to fetch and display all of your [collections](#collections).

 ## Search MusicBrainz